newnativeabq/flask_ml_general/README.md

 ### Instance Folder

-When committed, this repository is set to ignore the instance/ folder.
-In that folder should be your config.py (if used) file with any sensitive data.
-Do not commit config.py with any API keys or database URIs.
-Also in the instance/ folder should be a logs folder.
-If nothing, create the following in your local root directory: instance/logs/debug.log.
+When committed, this repository is set to ignore the instance/ folder via .gitignore.
+In development, Flask app can read from the location, but take care to not commit config.py with any API keys or database URIs.
+To get logs, create the instance/logs/debug.log file.
 Otherwise, the application will throw an error that debug.log doesn't exist.
+See 'logging' for more details.

 ### Predefined Routes

-The root route path is a landing page for API usage instructions.
-Apparently this is a thing and should prbably be built out.
+The root route path is a rendered version of the README.md file unless otherwise specified.
+See app.py or the Usage section above for information on accessing functioning endpoints.

 ### Logging